Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Introduction

-However, from the point of view of representation theory, rather than the cohomology $H^\bullet(X_\lambda,\bbQ)$, it is the intersection cohomology of a Schubert variety $IH^\bullet(X_\lambda,\bbQ)$ that carries the most relevant and interesting information.
+A related, yet less well-understood, object is the intersection cohomology of a Schubert variety $IH^\bullet(X_\lambda,\bbQ)$ which encodes a lot of data relevant from the point of view of a representation theorist.
 Since Schubert varieties are in general singular, their ordinary singular cohomology embeds as a submodule in the intersection cohomology.
 It is then natural to ask whether it is possible to extend the Schubert basis in a natural way to $IH^\bullet(X_\lambda,\bbQ)$, that is if it is possible find a distinguished basis for the intersection cohomology of a Schubert variety $X_\lambda$.
 The study of bases of the intersection cohomology of Schubert varieties of a Grassmannian is the main subject of the present paper.